FoxUSA/OpenNote-CLI/README.md

 ### Fun use cases?
 - As a text editor, akin to notepad, in your browser!
 - Use with Git to allow history.
-Just do a `git init` in the same folder and marvel at the `.git` and `.opennote` support folders.
+Just do a `git init` in the parent folder and marvel at the `.git` and `.opennote` support folders.